k98kurz/tapescript/docs.md

 ## OP_XOR - 86 - x56

-Takes two values from the queue; XORs them together; puts result onto the queue.
+Takes two values from the stack; XORs them together; puts result onto the stack.
 Pads the shorter length value with x00.

 Aliases: